 ‘There are a lot of myths and misconceptions’

-Mariam Al-Bahrani from Greenford was recommended the sessions through a friend.
-Her daughter Nora was born in January.
+A new mother, from Greenford, was recommended the sessions through a friend.
+Her daughter was born in January.
 She said: “I’d heard brilliant things.

 “There are a lot of myths and misconceptions around breast feeding and it puts you off.
 It is not as common as it used to be because people do not know enough about it or how to cope if it doesn’t instantly work.
 And you even get strangers telling you all kinds of things.
 Lactation consultants are really under-emphasised and not suggested enough, and if it wasn’t for the consultants here I wouldn’t have carried on even though I had always wanted to breast feed.